joshrosso/dotcom/content/c/nix-k8s.md

 1. Checkout farcaller's NixCon talk on [Kuberentes deployments with Nix](https://www.youtube.com/watch?v=SEA1Qm8K4gY), it covers using Nix for manifest generation.
-1. Considering running NixOS on your desktop/laptop.
+1. Consider running NixOS on your desktop/laptop.